JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 Please let us know using any of our [support channels](https://confluence.jetbrains.com/display/TW/Feedback) if your setup depends on the older version of Java and if you will not be able to upgrade to version 8 for some reason.
 </note>

-It is recommended to use latest Java 8, 32 bit version.
+It is recommended to use latest Java 8, 64-bit version.
-OpenJDK 8 (for example, by [AdoptOpenJDK](https://adoptopenjdk.net/)) 1.8.0_161 or later, 32\-bit is recommended.
+OpenJDK 8 (for example, bundled [Amazon Corretto](https://aws.amazon.com/corretto/)) 1.8.0_161 or later.
 [Oracle Java 8](http://www.oracle.com/technetwork/java/javase/downloads/) is also supported.

 To update Java on agents, do one of the following:
 * If the agent details page in the TeamCity UI displays a Java version note with the corresponding action, you can switch to using newer Java: if the appropriate Java version of the same bitness as the current one is detected on the agent, the agent page provides an action to switch to using that Java automatically.
 Upon the action invocation, the agent process is restarted (once the agent becomes idle, i.e. finishes the current build if there is one) using the new Java.